ongebo/fast-food-fast/README.md

 Admins are able to:
 * add, edit, or delete fast-food items
-* see a list of fast food items
+* see a list of fast-food items
 * see a list of food orders
 * accept or decline food orders
 * mark food orders as completed